PURCHASE COLLEGE CATALOG 2016–18

 An Overview of the Campus

 Purchase College, referred to as the “gem” of the State University of New York system, combines distinctive programs in the liberal arts and sciences with professional conservatory and studio training in the performing and visual arts.
-This combination provides a unique educational experience for approximately 4,267 students from more than 43 states (including Puerto Rico) and 28 countries.
+This combination provides a unique educational experience for approximately 4,200 students from 39 states and 33 countries.
 Of these students, approximately 2,600 live on campus and enjoy an unusually stimulating and creative environment.

 Located on more than 500 acres of farmland—originally the property of Thomas Thomas, a Revolutionary War hero—Purchase combines the ease of suburban living in Westchester County with close proximity to New York City.
 Its academic buildings, designed in the 1970s by leading architects, are clustered around a central plaza modeled on the University of Virginia campus, with easy access to surrounding dormitories and apartments and to a state-of-the-art athletic complex.
 A three-mile perimeter road within the campus property, Brigid Flanigan Drive, named for one of the college’s generous benefactors, provides both convenient access and a safe environment for recreation.